Baptists in the United States

-Baptists in the United States make up a large number of all Baptists worldwide.
-Approximately 11.3% of Americans identify as Baptist, making Baptists the third-largest religious group in the United States, after Roman Catholics and non-denominational Protestants.
-Baptists adhere to a congregationalist structure, so local church congregations are generally self-regulating and autonomous, meaning that their broadly Christian religious beliefs can and do vary.
-Baptists make up a significant portion of evangelicals in the United States (although many Baptist groups are classified as mainline) and approximately one third of all Protestants in the United States.
-Divisions among Baptists have resulted in numerous Baptist bodies, some with long histories and others more recently organized.
-There are also many Baptists operating independently or practicing their faith in entirely independent congregations.
+As of 2014, about 15.3% of Americans identified as Baptist, making Baptists the second-largest religious group in the United States, after Roman Catholics.
+By 2020, Baptists had become the third-largest religious group in the United States, with the rise of nondenominational Protestantism.
+Most modern Baptists generally adhere to a congregational church polity, so local congregations are independent and ultimately autonomous, meaning that their broadly Christian religious beliefs can—and do—vary.
+Baptists account for about one-third of all Protestants in the United States: some mainline, many evangelical.
+Divisions have resulted in numerous Baptist bodies, some with historical lineage and others more modernly organized.
+Many Baptists operate independently or practice their faith in entirely independent congregations.

 English Baptists migrated to the American colonies during the seventeenth century.
 Baptist theological reflection informed how the colonists understood their presence in the New World, especially in Rhode Island through the preaching of Roger Williams, John Clarke, and others.
-During the 18th century, the Great Awakening resulted in the conversion of many slaves to Baptist churches, although they were often segregated and relegated lower status within Baptist churches.
-Although some Baptists opposed slavery during this period, many Baptists in the south remained slave holders and still others considered it a political decision and not a moral issue.
-Baptist congregations formed their first national organization the Triennial Convention in the early 1800s.
-The current largest U.S. Baptist denomination, the Southern Baptist Convention, split from Triennial Baptists over their refusal to support slave-owning in 1845.
-Following abolition, Black Baptist churches were formed due to continued practices of segregation and the mistreatment of Blacks.
+During the 18th century, the Great Awakening resulted in the conversion of many slaves to Baptist churches, although they were often segregated and relegated to lower status within Baptist churches.
+Although Baptists opposed slavery during this period, many later Baptists in the South remained slave holders and still others considered it a political decision and not a moral issue.

+The Philadelphia Baptist Association established the first national body, the Triennial Convention, in 18 May, 1814.
+In 1845, the Southern Baptist Convention—today's largest U.S.-based Baptist denomination—split from the Triennial Convention, who refused to ordain missionaries that had slaves.
+After abolition, large black Baptist churches were formed due to the continued practices of segregation of Blacks.
 Today, the largest denominations among African Americans are the National Baptist Convention and the Progressive National Baptist Convention.

-Recently, criticism has been published surrounding the lack of diversity in mainline and evangelical Baptist churches, including accusations of white supremacy leveled against some churches.

 History

 17th century

-Baptists appeared in the American Colonies in the early 17th century among settlers from England.
-Theologically all Baptists insisted that baptism was the key ritual and should not be administered to children too young to understand the meaning.
-However some were Arminian holding that God's saving Grace is available to everyone, and others followed Calvinist orthodoxy, which said Grace was available only to the predestined "elect".
+Baptists appeared in the American Colonies in the early 17th century among settlers from England and Wales.
+Theologically all Baptists insisted that the sacrament of Baptism was the key rite to enter the visible Church and could not be administered to infants.
+However some followed the Arminian doctrine that says God's saving Grace is available to everyone, and others followed the Calvinist doctrine that says Grace was available only to the predestined "elect".